CoffeeAndCode/folio-producer-api/README.md

 Note: Test files must end in `*Test.php` and test method names must start with `test*`.

+#### Test Coverage

+If you have xdebug installed, you can create an html code coverage report by running:

+    vendor/bin/phpunit --coverage-html ./coverage

 ### Features

 * get list of folios